-- "Equivalent control" means a control system that may be substituted for the required control system(s).
-The stationary source applying to use an equivalent control must demonstrate to the satisfaction of the Division and EPA that the emission reductions achieved are equal to or greater than the emission reductions required by the regulation.
-Appropriate test methods or other replicable criteria in accordance with DEM and EPA guidance must be used to demonstrate equivalence. - 27.1.11 "Federally enforceable" means all limitations and conditions which are enforceable by the Administrator of the USEPA. - 27.1.12 "Industrial-Commercial-Institutional Boiler" means a device that combusts any fuel and produces steam or heats water or any other heat transfer medium.
-This term does not include utility boilers used by electric utilities to generate electricity. - 27.1.13 "Internal combustion engine" means any engine in which power, produced by heat and/or pressure developed in the engine cylinder(s) by burning a mixture of air and fuel, is subsequently converted to mechanical work by means of 1 or more pistons. - 27.1.14 "Lean-burn engine" means an internal combustion engine where the amount of oxygen in the exhaust gases is 1% or more, by weight. - 27.1.15 "Liquified petroleum (LP) gas" means liquified petroleum gas as defined by the American Society for Testing and Materials in ASTM D1835-82, "Standard Specification for Liquified Petroleum Gases". - 27.1.16 "Low NO_x burner" means a commercially available modified combustion burner designed to minimize NO_x formation through low excess air firing, controlled mixing of primary combustion air and fuel (staged air or staged fuel), reducing peak furnace temperature or other burner designs judged to be low NO_x burners by the Division and EPA based on a review of evidence submitted by the subject stationary source.
+- 27.1.5 "Equivalent control" means a control system that may be substituted for the required control system(s).
+The stationary source applying to use an equivalent control must demonstrate to the satisfaction of the Director and EPA that the emission reductions achieved are equal to or greater than the emission reductions required by the regulation.
+Appropriate test methods or other replicable criteria in accordance with Department and EPA guidance must be used to demonstrate equivalence. - 27.1.6 "Industrial-Commercial-Institutional Boiler" means a device that combusts any fuel and produces steam or heats water or any other heat transfer medium.
+This term does not include utility boilers used by electric utilities to generate electricity. - 27.1.7 "Internal combustion engine" means any engine in which power, produced by heat and/or pressure developed in the engine cylinder(s) by burning a mixture of air and fuel, is subsequently converted to mechanical work by means of 1 or more pistons. - 27.1.8 "Lean-burn engine" means an internal combustion engine where the amount of oxygen in the exhaust gases is 1% or more, by weight. - 27.1.9 "Liquified petroleum (LP) gas" means liquified petroleum gas as defined by the American Society for Testing and Materials in ASTM D1835-13, "Standard Specification for Liquified Petroleum (LP) Gases". - 27.1.10 "Low NO_x burner" means a commercially available modified combustion burner designed to minimize NO_x formation through low excess air firing, controlled mixing of primary combustion air and fuel (staged air or staged fuel), reducing peak furnace temperature or other burner designs judged to be low NO_x burners by the Director and EPA based on a review of evidence submitted by the subject stationary source. - 27.1.11 "Rich-burn engine" means an internal combustion engine where the amount of oxygen in the engine exhaust gases is less than 1% by weight. - 27.1.12 "Simple cycle gas turbine" means any stationary gas turbine which does not recover heat from the gas turbine exhaust gases to preheat the inlet combustion air to the gas turbine, or which does not recover heat from the gas turbine exhaust gases to heat water or generate steam. - 27.1.13 "Utility boiler" means a device, with a heat input capacity of 250 million Btu per hour or greater, that combusts any fuel and produces steam for the primary purpose of generating electricity.
+This term does not include combustion turbines.